-In addition to the DIY megastores with garden centers owned by the HORNBACH HOLDING AG Group and those used on the basis of finance lease agreements, there are 57 DIY stores with garden centers that are let from third parties.
-Moreover, the Group also has a small number of additional land leasehold, leasing and rental agreements.
+In addition to the DIY megastores with garden centers owned by the HORNBACH-Baumarkt-AG Group and those used on the basis of finance lease agreements, there are 43 stores and one logistics center that are let from the associate company HORNBACH Immobilien AG or its subsidiaries, as well as 57 DIY megastores with garden centers

-Obligations under rental, hiring, leasehold and leasing contracts relate exclusively to rental agreements for which the companies of the HORNBACH HOLDING AG Group are not the economic owners of the assets thereby leased pursuant to IFRS accounting standards (Operating Lease).
+Obligations under rental, hiring, leasehold and leasing contracts relate exclusively to rental agreements for which the companies of the HORNBACH-Baumarkt-AG Group are not the economic owners of the assets thereby leased pursuant to IFRS accounting standards (Operating Lease).
 The rental agreements principally relate to DIY megastores with garden centers in Germany and other countries.
 The terms of the rental agreements usually amount to between 15 and 20 years, with subsequent rental extension options.
 The respective agreements include rent adjustment clauses.

-As of February 28, 2014, obligations under rental, hiring, leasehold and leasing contracts totaled $\[mathbb{e}\]$ 1,738.8 million (2012/2013: $\[mathbb{e}\]$ 678.3 million).
-This increase is mainly due to various rental adjustments and rental extensions implemented in the 2013/2014 financial year.
+As of February 28, 2014, obligations under rental, hiring, leasehold and leasing contracts totaled € 1,246.6 million (2012/2013: € 1,125.0 million).
+This increase is mainly due to various rental adjustments and rental extensions implemented in the year under report.
 Furthermore, the amount already includes future rental obligations to be paid for former Praktiker/Max Bahr locations from when they are opened in the 2014/2015 financial year.